Marneus68/cancer_wm/README.md

 Usage
 -----
-Installing cancer wm will put the executable in /usr/bin/cancer_wm with a startup script /usr/bin/cancer_wm-session.
-A cancer_wm-session.desktop will be created.
+Installing cancer wm will copy the executable __cancer_wm__ to */usr/bin/cancer_wm* with a startup script */usr/bin/cancer_wm-session*.
+A *cancer_wm-session.desktop* will also be copied.
-Depending on the display manager you use, the cancer_wm session will be dirrectly available, or will need to be added to the list of available sessiosn for you display manager.
+Depending on the display manager you use, the cancer_wm session will be dirrectly available, or will need to be added to the list of available sessions for your display manager.

 Remember that, at the moment the cancer_wm session doesn't provide any kind of shell to lauch applications.

 To test the behaviour of cancer_wm, you can open up an existing tty (ctrl + alt + F1, for exeample), log in and type in the following line :

     export DISPLAY=:0